kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 ### Statues of Socrates and Diotima

 He first thought of the statues of [Socrates](https://en.wikipedia.org/wiki/Socrates) and [Diotima](https://en.wikipedia.org/wiki/Diotima_of_Mantinea) whose words had earned his undying admiration.
-He recalled his visit to Athens just before the 2004 summer Olympics, and had marvelled that such noble thoughts could arise from such ancient minds!
+He recalled his visit to Athens just before the 2004 summer Olympics, when he had marvelled that such noble thoughts could arise from such ancient minds!

 \begin{figure*}[h]
   \begin{minipage}[b]{0.5\linewidth}